 - low levels of platelets (thrombocytopenia), increasing the risk of abnormal bleeding

-- reduction in the production of blood cells in the bone marrow; you may need to have their blood levels monitored regularly through regular blood tests to monitor your blood levels.
+- reduction in the production of blood cells in the bone marrow; you will usually have regular blood tests to monitor your blood levels.

-It is rare to lose all your hair with the chemotherapy drugs used to treat brain and spinal cord tumours, although in some cases your hair may become thinner or patchy.
+It is rare to lose all your hair with the chemotherapy drugs used for brain and spinal cord tumours, although in some cases your hair may become thinner or patchy.

-Steroids are made naturally in the body, but they can also be produced artificially and used as drugs.
+Steroids (also known as corticosteroids) are made naturally in the body, but they can also be produced artificially and used as drugs.
 Brain tumours and their treatments can both lead to swelling in the brain.
-Steroids may help to reduce this swelling, and can be given before, during and after surgery and radiation therapy.
+Steroids may help to reduce this swelling.
+They can be given before, during and after surgery and radiation therapy.
 The most commonly used steroid for people with brain tumours is dexamethasone.
 It is usually given as a tablet.

 Side effects of steroids

-These depend on the dose and the length of treatment.
-If you are prescribed steroids for a short period, you may experience increased appetite, weight gain, trouble sleeping, restlessness, mood swings, anxiety and, in rare cases, more serious changes to thinking and behaviour.
-In people with diabetes, steroids can quickly lead to high or unstable blood sugar levels.
+Short-term use – If you are prescribed steroids for a short period, you may experience increased appetite, weight gain, trouble sleeping, restlessness, mood swings, anxiety and, in rare cases, more serious changes to thinking and behaviour.
+In people who have diabetes, steroids can quickly lead to high or unstable blood sugar levels.
 These short-term side effects can be managed.
-Eat before taking steroids to reduce the likelihood of the steroids irritating your stomach.
+Eating before taking steroids can reduce the chance of the steroids irritating your stomach.

-If steroids are taken for several months, they can cause puffy skin (fluid retention or oedema) in the feet, hands or face; high blood pressure; unstable blood sugar levels; diabetes; muscle weakness; and loss of bone density (osteoporosis).
+Longer-term use – If steroids are taken for several months, they can cause puffy skin (fluid retention or oedema) in the feet, hands or face; high blood pressure; weight gain; unstable blood sugar levels; diabetes; muscle weakness; and loss of bone density (osteoporosis).
 You will also be more likely to get infections.
 Your doctor may change your dose to manage any side effects you have.
 Most side effects will go away when treatment is over.

 Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, cultural, spiritual and social needs.
-Palliative care services can be accessed in the home as well as in a hospital or in residential care.
+You can have palliative care services in the home as well as in a hospital or in residential care.